Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 Mojo has been specifically designed to run AI-projects on diverse hardware, for example: GPUs for running CUDA, TCPU's, xCPUS's and so on.

 Mojo is also *safe and reliable* because of:
-* It has a statically typed (AOT - ahead of time) compilation.
+* It has a statically typed (AOT - ahead of time) compilation, resulting in faster execution times and better optimization.
+>Note: When running a Mojo kernel in a Jupyter notebook, JIT (Just In Time) compilation is used.
+(See also § 2.1)

 Mojo prefers compile-time errors to runtime errors, because solving bugs at runtime is so much more painful (as developers in dynamic languages like Python and Ruby know well): this gives developers more confidence in their codebase.
+* It offers *type inference* in many cases to make development easier.

 * Its automatic memory management prevents memory errors (segfaults) and memory-leakage, a common cause for bugs in C++ applications.